 RRC's governance practice specializes in assessment and redesign, to ensure that clients are gaining top value from this mission-critical area.
-RRC's Governance Development Model is a proven methodology for leadership to examine and then revitalize its governance.
+RRC's Governance Development Model is a proven methodology for leadership to examine and then revitalize its decision-making process.

 Governance is the mechanism by which decision-making occurs, with decisions its product.
 Ideally, decisions should flow like water.
 Good governance then is like water pipes, or an irrigation system, or a watershed of rivers, streams and cascading waterfalls, all designed to deliver clean, abundant water.